If the REDE is not completed by mail or through the Phone System Interview (PSI), customers must call their caseworker for an appointment.

 See PM 07-01-16-d when, during the REDE process, it is found that there is:

-- a child for whom support may be earmarked at the client's request (optional or allocation assistance unit) or
+- a child for whom support may be earmarked at the customer's request (optional or allocation assistance unit) or

 - an SSI child for whom earmarking is required.